apeiros/baretest/README.markdown

 Bare Test is a concise testing framework that has all you need but nothing more.
 You only need to learn 2 methods to use it, and around 10 to be a power user.
-All of that in under 100 lines of code.
+And all of that in under 100 lines of code.